Easy and creamy Pumpkin Pudding that’s perfect for fall desserts and holiday treats. Rich, spiced, and ready in minutes.

 Expert Tips

-• Whisk until smooth.
-When combining the hot pumpkin mixture with the sugar mixture, stir until smooth.
-There should not be any lumps.
+- Whisk until smooth: When combining the hot pumpkin mixture with the sugar and eggs, whisk thoroughly to remove any lumps for a creamy pudding.

 Try These Easy Pudding Recipes